Kikwit: Geography

 Kikwit's city centre is on the left bank of the Kwilu River, containing dense residential and commercial developments including the market.
-The right bank is rural and is connected to the left bank by only one bridge, called Pont Kwilu.
+The right bank is rural and is connected to the left bank by only one bridge, Pont Kwilu.
+Older parts of the city are urban and commercial, while the urban fringe has agricultural households, cultivating fields in or near the city.
+Most of the city's buildings are single-story, most roads are unpaved, and plots of land are large.